18 Best Edge Computing Companies In 2025

 What is the difference between edge and cloud computing?

-The key difference between edge computing and cloud computing is the location of the server or device on which data is processed.
-Cloud servers are placed in well-maintained data centers, while edge devices are located closer to the data source to reduce latency and data transmission costs.
+The primary difference between edge computing and cloud computing lies in the location of the server or device where data is processed.
+Cloud servers are housed in well-maintained data centers, while edge devices are strategically placed closer to the data source to minimize latency and reduce data transmission costs.

 Why is edge computing necessary?